bingozhyr/f-BGM/README.md

 LICENSE  README.md  demo  docs  environment.yml  f-bgm.py  img  src
 ```
 ### Download model parameters and external files
 This repository only contains the Python source code.
 The (1) trained model parameters and (2) external files for Pfam domain identification are seperately deposited in [figshare](https://doi.org/10.6084/m9.figshare.29396423.v1) as 'model.zip' (1.05GB) and 'external_file.zip' (786.02MB), respectively.
 The users should (1) download and move them into the project directory and (2) unzip them.
-The complete project is as follow:
+The complete project directory is as follow:
 ```
 ~/user/path/f-BGM# ls
 LICENSE  README.md  demo  docs  environment.yml  external_file  f-bgm.py  img  model  src